-This is the official independent complaints scheme which works to sort out complaints between consumers and businesses which provide financial services.
+This is the official independent complaints scheme.
+It works to sort out complaints between consumers and businesses which provide financial services.

 #16).
 Financial Service Authority (FSA)

-The FSA looks after financial service and protects your rights as a consumer and they have been carrying out this role with mortgage since 2004.
-Anyone who lends you money needs FSA authorisation and must follow their rules when dealing with a customer.
+The FSA looks after financial services and protects your rights as a consumer.
+It has been carrying out this role with a mortgage since 2004.
+Anyone who lends you money needs FSA authorization and must follow their rules when dealing with a customer.

 #18).
 Higher lending charge

 If you borrow a high percentage of the price of the property, say 90%, it’s seen as a higher risk than usual for a lender.
 So you might have to pay this fee.

 This is the money you are charged for borrowing.
 Interest can be variable (go up and down) or can be fixed.

 #20).
 Key Facts Illustration (KFI)

 The KFI is important information for you.
 It’s set out in a standard way so you can compare a financial service, product, and costs from different providers.
 Make sure you get them and read them.